SebSept/ps_dev_base/README.md

 `psdt:prestashop-dev-tools:php-cs-fixer [--reconfigure]`

-Run Php-cs-fixer from prestashop/prestashop-dev-tools.

-The first invokation install the composer package then creates the `.php_cs` file in your working directory.
+Format php files for complying with the Prestashop standards.
+This allows consistent code base.

+On the first run :
+* the _PrestaShop/php-dev-tools_ package will be installed if needed.
+* _.php_cs_ file will be created with the Prestashop standard styles.
+Destructive, get your files under version control
+* the composer script _csfix_ will be added.
+So you can invoke this command with `composer csfix`

-The next invokations run the fixer.
+The next runs will run the fixer.
+All files will be formated according to the Prestashop standard.
-In case you want to override the existing `.php_cs` file add the `--reconfigure` option.

 Provided by [PrestaShop/php-dev-tools/](https://github.com/PrestaShop/php-dev-tools/).
 Autoinstallation provided by this package.